 Our expertise and emphasis on cross-specialty issues makes us ideal to look at how and when to embed genomics into education, training and clinical practice.

-We have been commissioned by NHS England to convene a group of College Genomic Clinical Leads that will be instrumental in refining and prioritising various aspects of their genomic medicine programme.
+We have been commissioned by NHS England to host the Genomics Professional Partnerships Group, comprising College Genomic Clinical Leads, that will be instrumental in refining and prioritising various aspects of their genomic medicine programme.
 The work will sit across the spectrum of medicine and healthcare to ensure that full benefits are realised while avoiding overdiagnosis or any potential harm.
 We will help to shape the conversation with the GMC and other stakeholders.

-The committee is jointly chaired by Professor Carrie MacEwen from the Academy and Professor Sue Hill, the NHS Chief Scientific Officer for England.
-The work is managed by Rose Jarvis.
+The Group is jointly chaired by Professor Dame Helen Stokes-Lampard from the Academy and Professor Sue Hill, the NHS Chief Scientific Officer for England.

-For further information on the Genomics Clinical Champions group please contact Rose Jarvis.
+For further information on our work in this area or the Genomic Professional Partnerships Group please contact Rose Jarvis.